renatols-jf/spboot-chassi/README.md

 [TransformingPath](https://github.com/renatols-jf/spboot-chassis/blob/master/src/main/java/io/github/renatolsjf/chassis/rendering/transforming/TransformingPath.java),
 an implementation of [MediaTransformer](https://github.com/renatols-jf/spboot-chassis/blob/master/src/main/java/io/github/renatolsjf/chassis/rendering/MediaTransformer.java), and [MediaContent](https://github.com/renatols-jf/spboot-chassis/blob/master/src/main/java/io/github/renatolsjf/chassis/rendering/MediaContent.java).
-This is a part of the framework that needs to evolve, so I'll not write more information on this topic at the moment.
-An example will be available in the sample project, though.
+Currently, very little support exists for this type of transformation.
+This is a part of the framework that needs to evolve, so I'll not write more information on this topic for now.
+You are probably better off not using it at the moment.

 ## Validation
 Any class that implements